raiden-network/spec/smart_contracts.rst

 ::

-    event ChannelClosed(uint channel_identifier, address closing_address);
+    event ChannelClosed(uint channel_identifier, address closing_participant);

 - ``channel_identifier``: Channel identifier assigned by the current contract.
 - ``nonce``: Strictly monotonic value used to order transfers.
-- ``transferred_amount``: The monotonically increasing counter of the counterparty's amount of tokens sent.
+- ``transferred_amount``: The monotonically increasing counter of the partner's amount of tokens sent.
-- ``locksroot``: Root of the merkle tree of all pending lock lockhashes for the counterparty.
+- ``locksroot``: Root of the merkle tree of all pending lock lockhashes for the partner.
 - ``additional_hash``: Computed from the message.
 Used for message authentication.
 - ``signature``: Elliptic Curve 256k1 signature of the channel partner on the balance proof data.
-- ``closing_address``: Ethereum address of the channel participant who calls this contract function.
+- ``closing_participant``: Ethereum address of the channel participant who calls this contract function.

 ..
 Note::
     Only a participant may close the channel.